phac-nml/irida-plugin-amr-detection/README.md

 Attempt to install RGI v5.2.1 in Galaxy as normal.
 Behind the scences, Galaxy will recognize that the previously created RGI conda environment exists and it will use that existing installation.

+Finally, the RGI database will need to be installed manually.
+On the Galaxy admin page, navigate to the "Local Data" section.
+You should find the "RGI Database Builder" button below the "Installed Data Managers" section.
+Click the "RGI Database Builder" button and you will be brought to a new page where you can start a job to download and build the database.
+You should update the "Database name" section (ex: "CARD") before starting the job.
+Once you hit the execute button, Galaxy will start to download and build the database.

+![rgi-database-builder][]

 # Tutorial

 This tutorial shows how to run the **AMR Detection** pipeline in IRIDA.